top of page

 The AER process will involve detailed technical analyses and extensive coordination with stakeholders, resource agencies, and potentially affected communities.

-Upon its completion, the City, BCTID and ODOT will use the results of the AER to identify a Preferred Alternative for construction.
+Upon its completion, the City, BCTID and ODOT will use the results of the AER to suggest a Recommended Preferred Alternative for further development.

 North Hamilton Crossing (NHX) Process Sheet 011123.jpg

-Preparation of the AER will continue through early 2024.
-Before the AER is finalized, another public meeting will be held to share the results of this phase of work and recommendations of a Preferred Alternative for public review.
-The public will also be invited to share their input before a Preferred Alternative is selected for eventual construction.
+Preparation of the AER will continue through 2024.
+Before the AER is finalized, another public meeting will be held to share the results of this phase of work and suggest a Recommended Preferred Alternative for public review.
+The public will be invited to share their input before on the Recommended Preferred Alternative before it is confirmed.

 Construction Timing

-The bulk of project planning and related work (such as detailed engineering, property acquisition and utility relocations) cannot be completed until a Preferred Alternative has been identified.
-Consequently, it’s expected that the bulk of construction will begin no sooner than five years after a Preferred Alternative is identified.
+The bulk of project planning and related work (such as detailed engineering, property acquisition and utility relocations) cannot be completed until a Recommended Preferred Alternative has been identified.
+Consequently, it’s expected that the bulk of construction will begin no sooner than five years after the Recommended Preferred Alternative is confirmed.
 However, the NHX project will be completed in phases and some of the phased work that does not require a high level of property acquisitions and utility relocations may be able to start earlier.

 Funding